robschick/lessonCode/lesson4.md

 ![](images/githubMerge.png)

-And what I have locally:
+And what I have locally after I make a change, add it, and commit it:

 ![](images/localMerge.png)